 - Negatives: A noticeable resonance in the driver around 750hz

-- Tweeter: 1.1” Cerotar soft dome with Hexis
+- Driver: 7.1” Magnesium Silicate Polymer woofer, 1.1” Cerotar soft dome with Hexis tweeter

 - Reviews, Comparisons and Sound Samples